varunvohra94/CharacterFinder/README.md

 python --csv_input eval.csv --output_path eval.record --label_map_path characters_label_map.pbtext
 ```

-* **This only creates training and evaluation records for one character - Santa.
-If you want to train on more characters, follow these [instructions](#abcd) first**

 ## Training
 For training you need to construct an object-detection training pipeline.
-* You can use any of the config files present in object\_detection/samples/configs as basis
+* You can use any of the config files present in object\_detection/samples/configs/ as basis
+* Adjust the number of classes depending on the number of character you are training on
 *

 <a name="abcd"></a>